jackdewinter/pymarkdown/newdocs/src/plugins/rule_md037.md

 The primary reason for enabling this rule is to try and detect cases where the author probably meant to specify emphasis on a word or series of words.
-Most parsers will not detect emphasized text if there is whitespace on both sides of the emphasis characters, so this rule specifically looks for instances where that happens.
+Most parsers will not detect emphasized text if there is whitespace on either side of the emphasis characters.
+Therefore, this rule check for cases where at least one of a pair of eligible emphasis characters are surrounded by whitespace characters.

 Note that this rule does not currently manage cases of nested emphasis, such as `***` for combining an italics emphasis with a bold emphasis.